Chronic fatigue in seniors is common, but not a normal part of aging, so should always be addressed by a senior’s medical team.

 - Avoid alcohol and tobacco – Both alcohol and smoking can negatively impact sleep.

 Visiting Care Giving Services’ professionally trained caregivers enjoy working with senior clients to help them stay engaged and active in life.
 We can help by offering companionship, transportation services, medication reminders, and so much more.
-Contact us at (636) 493-9058 for a free in-home assessment to find out more about our senior home care in St. Charles and throughout the St. Louis metropolitan area.
+Contact us at (636) 493-9058 for a free in-home assessment to find out more about our senior solutions in St. Charles and throughout the surrounding areas.